dalong0514/readnotes/20200201读书笔记/2020142Test-Driven-JavaScript-DevelopmentR00.md

 npm install -g jasmine
 ```

-2、Init a Project.
+2 Init a Project.
 Initialize a project for Jasmine by creating a spec directory and configuration json for you.

 ```
 jasmine init